Tran-Antoine/Atosym/README.md

 > The [Wiki](https://github.com/Tran-Antoine/Atosym/wiki) is a great place to start.  <br>

+You'll find various pieces of information explaining how to properly use the library, as well as how to customize or add features to it.
+You might want to add different operators which are not implemented, such as function integration, or even new customizations for calculations, a limit for "long numerators" division for example. <br>

+Several examples of what to do or what not to do are also provided.

-:warning: Note that the french wiki is incompatible with the master branch, containing a different architecture.
+:warning: The french wiki is incompatible with the master branch, containing an outdated architecture.
 An updated version might come soon. <br>

-:warning: :warning: You might see the term "Mask-algebra" used, which simply refers to "Atosym", "Mask-algebra" being the former name of the library.
 ***

 ## Documentation